victornguyen75/travel-master/README.md

 ## Travel Master
 This is a travel application that mimics sites like Booking.com and Expedia.
-See the deployed application [here](https://travel-master.netlify.app/).
+You can see the demo [here](https://travel-master.netlify.app/)!

 This application uses:
 - ReactJS